pcafrica/advanced_programming_2023-2024/lectures/13/13-py_c++.md

 m.def("add1", &add, py::arg("i"), py::arg("j"));

 // Shorthand.
-using namespace pybind11::literals;
+using namespace py::literals;
 m.def("add2", &add, "i"_a, "j"_a);
 ```

 The `_a` suffix forms a C++11 literal which is equivalent to `arg`.
-Note that the literal operator must first be made visible with the directive `using namespace pybind11::literals`.
+Note that the literal operator must first be made visible with the directive `using namespace py::literals`.
 This does not bring in anything else from the `pybind11` namespace except for literals.

 ---